Hypoglycemia: Self-treatment

 Improvement in blood sugar levels and symptoms are expected to occur in 15–20 minutes, at which point blood sugar should be measured again.
-If the repeat blood sugar level is not above 70 mg/dL (3.9 mmol/L), consume another 10-20 grams of a carbohydrate and remeasure blood sugar levels after 15–20 minutes.
+If the repeat blood sugar level is not above 70 mg/dL (3.9 mmol/L), consume another 10–20 grams of a carbohydrate and remeasure blood sugar levels after 15–20 minutes.
 Repeat until blood glucose levels have returned to normal levels.
-The greatest improvements in blood glucose will be seen if the carbohydrate chewed or drunk, and then swallowed.
-This results in the greatest bioavaliablity of glucose, meaning the greatest amount of glucose enters the body producing the best possible improvements in blood glucose levels.
+The greatest improvements in blood glucose will be seen if the carbohydrate is chewed or drunk, and then swallowed.
+This results in the greatest bioavailability of glucose, meaning the greatest amount of glucose enters the body producing the best possible improvements in blood glucose levels.
 A 2019 systematic review suggests, based on very limited evidence, that oral administration of glucose leads to a bigger improvement in blood glucose levels when compared to buccal administration.
 This same review reported that, based on limited evidence, no difference was found in plasma glucose when administering combined oral and buccal glucose (via dextrose gel) compared to only oral administration.
 The second best way to consume a carbohydrate it to allow it to dissolve under the tongue, also referred to as sublingual administration.
 For example, a hard candy can be dissolved under the tongue, however the best improvements in blood glucose will occur if the hard candy is chewed and crushed, then swallowed.

-After correcting blood glucose levels, people may consume a full meal within one hour in order to replenish glycogen stores.
+After correcting blood glucose levels, people may consume a full meal within one hour to replenish glycogen stores.

 Education

-Family, friends, and co-workers of a person with diabetes may provide life-saving treatment in the case of a hypoglycemic episode It is important for these people to receive training on how to recognize hypoglycemia, what foods to help the hypoglycemic eat, how to administer injectable or intra-nasal glucagon, and how use a glucose meter.
+Family, friends, and co-workers of a person with diabetes may provide life-saving treatment in the case of a hypoglycemic episode.
+It is important for these people to receive training on how to recognize hypoglycemia, what foods to help the hypoglycemic eat, how to administer injectable or intra-nasal glucagon, and how to use a glucose meter.